daniel-bandstra/supa_metronome/README.md

 Use the Up/Down keys to adjust this from 1 to 300 bpm.
 Use the Select key for Tap tempo.
 This is a literal tap-tempo feature.
 It uses the built-in accelerometer to sense physical taps to the EdgeBadge and sets the BPM accordingly.

 ### edit pattern
 Press the Down button to start editing, navigate with the Left/Right buttons, press A to toggle a beat.
 Press Up when done.
+The Select key brings up a menu to either reset the pattern (make it so there's one click per beat) or clear it.

 ### count in
 Toggles whether a measure of quarter notes is played before your pattern.